CCExtractor/website/content/public/general/command_line_usage.md

          -fixptsjumps: fix pts jumps.
 Use this parameter if you experience timeline resets/jumps in the output.
                -stdin: Reads input from stdin (console) instead of file.
-You can pass as many input files as you need.
+                       Alternatively, - can be used instead of -stdin You can pass as many input files as you need.
 They will be processed in order.
 If a file name is suffixed by +, ccextractor will try to follow a numerical sequence.
 For example, DVD001.VOB+ means DVD001.VOB, DVD002.VOB and so on